Chrismarsh/CHM/docs/build.rst

 High performance allocators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default tcmalloc is used.
-Optionally, if system `jemalloc` is available it can be enabled with
+By default jemalloc is used.

 ``-DUSE_TCMALLOC=FALSE -DUSE_JECMALLOC=TRUE``.

 Building